ivoysey/scottbot-int-ex/wordcnt/answers.md

 wonderland", ignoring the project gutenberg headers and footers, are "the", "and", "to", and "a".

-in the text version that gutenberg offers (11.txt), the counts that back up these claims are given by
+in the text version that gutenberg offers, the counts that back up these claims are given by

 ```
 iev@leibniz wordcnt % python mostused.py -g input/11.txt